silviamaggi/smd-com/_posts/2020-12-04-undoing-toxic-dogmatism.md

 featimage-caption-desc:
 permalink: '/design-digested/:title/'
 ---

-<p class="lead">Design inspiration series.
-This week we look into the toxic dogmatism of digital design, how to design less, how to be more effective and more.</p>

 ## Undoing the toxic dogmatism of digital design

 _How do we start to dismantle and rebuild a system that disempowers and excludes “by design”?_, asks Lisa Angela.
 The design industry’s accepted and most practised ways of creating digital products are flawed, as is the way we educate aspiring designers.